Lymphedema: What It Is and How to Treat It

 Lymphedema has no cure, but it can be treated.
-The goal of lymphedema treatment is to restore functioning, reduce physical and psychological damage, and to prevent the development of infections.
+The goal of lymphedema treatment is to recover functioning, minimize physical and psychological damage, and to forestall the development of infections.

-Strict adherence to treatment is essential, even though it is often uncomfortable, inconvenient, and time-consuming.
+Rigorous adherence to treatment is vital, even though it is often distressing, inconvenient, and time-consuming.
 Treatment is lifelong.
 Cooperative patients receive the most benefit from treatment.

-In secondary lymphedema, the underlying cause should also be treated, in order to relieve the obstruction causing the edema.
+In secondary lymphedema the primary source needs to be treated in order to relieve the obstruction causing the edema.
 Diuretics are not effective in treating lymphedema.

-Surgical treatment for lymphedema is palliative, it does not cure the disease.
-It is not considered a primary treatment.
-Surgical treatment is reserved for those patients who do not have success with conservative measures, and cases in which the extremity is so large that it impairs daily activities.
-Generally, surgical procedures are classified as either physiologic or excisional.
+Surgical treatment for lymphedema is palliative as it does not cure the disease.
+Surgical treatment is reserved for those patients who have tried primary measures without symptom reduction.
+It is used in cases when the extremity is so large that it impairs the ability to function independently on a daily basis.

 Lymphatic Reconstruction involves the following:

-- Lymph node transplant - lymph nodes are moved from one part of the body (usually the abdomen) to the affected area.
-The transplanted lymph node will theoretically stimulate the growth of new lymph channels.
+- Lymph node transplant - lymph nodes are transplanted from one part of the body (usually the abdomen) to the affected area.
+The emigrated lymph node will theoretically stimulate the growth of new lymph channels.

-- Anastamotic reconstruction - surgical re-joining of the damaged lymph channel to another lymphatic vessel or to a vein in an attempt to restore lymph flow.
+- Anastamotic reconstruction - surgical re-uniting of the damaged lymph channel to another lymphatic vessel or vein in an attempt to restore lymph flow.

 *A significant potential for risk exists, including unexpected worsening of the edema, and scarring complications related to the surgical intervention.
 With lymph node transplantation, there is a chance that lymphedema could also develop where the transplanted lymph node was harvested from.
 These risks are why surgical intervention is selectively performed as mentioned above.